Allens Family Counseling Center Inc

 Allens Family Counseling Center Inc - Chicago, IL

-Allens Family Counseling Center Inc is a mental health and substance abuse rehab center located at 226 West Ontario Street, Suite 400 in the 60654 zip code in Chicago, IL.
+Allens Family Counseling Center Inc is a mental health and substance abuse treatment facility located at 226 West Ontario Street, Suite 400 in the 60654 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Allens Family Counseling Center Inc include DBT, cognitive behavioral therapy and matrix model.
-Allens Family Counseling Center Inc provides regular outpatient treatment, intensive outpatient treatment services and partial hospitalization.
-It also provides inpatient treatment for dual diagnosis and residential substance abuse treatment.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder and treatment for gambling disorder.
+Some of the treatment approaches used by Allens Family Counseling Center Inc include relapse prevention treatment, rational emotive behavioral therapy and community reinforcement.
+Allens Family Counseling Center Inc provides regular outpatient treatment, outpatient rehab and intensive outpatient treatment program.
+It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.
+Other addiction treatment offered includes treatment for gambling disorder and general addiction disorder treatment.

 Address: 226 West Ontario Street, Suite 400, Chicago, IL 60654